Harmelodic/init-microservice-go/README.md

 Deployment / CD:

-- Kubernetes Deployment (or Argo Rollout, or similar)
+- Not covered, but would use Kubernetes Deployment (or Argo Rollout, or similar)
 - Expected that an external CD system would deploy to Kubernetes (e.g. Argo CD)
 - See [init-microservice](https://github.com/harmelodic/init-microservice) for examples.

 Infrastructure as Code:

-- Terraform
+- Not covered, but would use Terraform
 - Expected that an external CD system would apply Terraform (e.g. Atlantis)
 - See [init-microservice](https://github.com/harmelodic/init-microservice) for examples.